-Carmello was minding his own business, sitting down off the beaten path, a half mile away from the 72nd Street entrance to Central Park on the West Side.
-He worked a the Eddie Bauer outlet on Columbus Avenue and since it was an unusually warm day in early December, he had spontaneously decided to spend his lunch hour soaking in the sun.
+Carmello was minding his own business, sitting down off the beaten path, half a mile away from the Seventy-Second Street entrance to Central Park on the West Side.
+He worked a retail outlet on Columbus Avenue and since it was an unusually warm day in early December, he had spontaneously decided to spend his lunch hour soaking in the sun.

 The weeks right after Thanksgiving were always the busiest at the store, and this shopping season had been a tough one.
-Despite reports of a down economy, you'd never be able to guess it by the store's traffic.
-Anyway Carmello was no economist, and he was looking forward to a few precious minutes of peace and quiet.
+Carmello was looking forward to a few precious minutes of peace and quiet.
 He slowly closed his eyes and began to relax.

 "Excuse me," came the soft, feminine voice.

 Determined to stay in a state of comfort, Carmello kept his eyes shut while responding, "Yes?"

 "I'm really sorry, but I'm good and lost."

 Realizing this wasn't a native New Yorker talking, or if it were, it was someone who was creative enough to come up with a pretty good pick-up line, he opened his eyes.

 She was standing right in front of him, smiling; another sure sign she wasn't a native.
 "I'm so sorry, but I have absolutely no idea where I am.
 I mean, I know this is Central Park, but I sort of wandered in after crossing Fifth Avenue a while back."